 Note: Please note that Flow removes all injected properties before serializing an object.
-Then after unserializing injections happen again.
+Then after deserializing injections happen again.
 That means that injected properties are fresh instances and do not keep any state from before the serialization.
-That hold true also for Prototypes.
-If you want to keep a Prototype instance with its state throughout a serialize/unserialize cycle you should not inject the Prototype but rather create it in constructor of the object.
+That holds true also for prototypes.
+If you want to keep a prototype instance with its state throughout a serialize/unserialize cycle you should not inject the Prototype but rather create it in constructor of the object.